 Is there anything a can of coconut milk can’t do?

 It can make a flavorful curry sauce or a decadent dairy free ice cream.
-It adds flavor and richness to recipes, so much so that you won’t even miss the dairy!
+It adds flavor and richness to milk-free recipes, so much so that you won’t even miss the dairy!

 One of the easiest ways to use full fat coconut milk is by making it into delicious coconut whipped cream.
 This dairy free and vegan treat is perfect for topping chocolate pudding, ice cream sundaes, and chocolate cake.